El Coyote Cafe

-El Coyote Cafe is a Mexican restaurant in Los Angeles which opened on March 5, 1931.
+El Coyote Cafe is a Mexican restaurant in Los Angeles that opened on March 5, 1931.
+It is most notable for being the location of the final meal of four of the victims of the Manson family murders.

 History

 Opened in 1931 by Blanche and George March, the tiny cafe was originally located at First and La Brea.
-In 1951 El Coyote moved to its present location on Beverly Blvd.
+In 1951 El Coyote moved to its present location on Beverly Boulevard.
 Today there are eight rooms and a patio where an average of 1,000 meals are served daily.
-Their margaritas have been voted the city's “best” by Los Angeles magazine and the Los Angeles Times.
+Their margaritas have been voted the city's best by Los Angeles magazine and the Los Angeles Times.
 They have also grown to 95 staff members.
 They have a seating capacity of 375.

-Sharon Tate, Jay Sebring, Abigail Folger and Wojciech Frykowski ate their last meal at El Coyote, on the night of August 8, 1969; they were later murdered by three members of the Manson Family.
+Sharon Tate, Jay Sebring, Abigail Folger, and Wojciech Frykowski ate their last meal at El Coyote on the night of August 8, 1969; they were later murdered by three members of the Manson Family.
 The movie Once Upon a Time in Hollywood recreated the scene, using the same booth Tate sat in when she dined there.